 States may issue exempted fishing permits (EFPs) for the purpose of biomedical supply, educational, or other scientific purposes.
-In 2021, Maine issued six EFPs for research and educational purposes.
-Maine's Department of Marine Resources also used one permit for the 2022 trawl survey, and results will be available in 2023.
-Rhode Island issued ten EFPs for scientific, educational, and/or biomedical research on spiny dogfish, and two spiny dogfish were collected.
-New Jersey issued two scientific collection permits that collected 82 spiny dogfish and retained zero.
+In 2022 and 2023, Maine issued ten EFPs for research and educational purposes, including for Maine's Department of Marine Resources fall and spring trawl surveys.
+The 2022 surveys caught a combined 592 spiny dogfish and results for the 2023 surveys will be available in 2024.
+Rhode Island issued 14 EFPs for scientific, educational, and/or biomedical research on spiny dogfish, and six spiny dogfish were collected.
+New Jersey issued three scientific collection permits that collected 405 spiny dogfish and retained 240.
+In 2022, North Carolina issued 49 scientific and educational permits, one of which reported 185 spiny dogfish captured and released, and 45 were issued in 2023.